Changes in Version 3.12

 - PEP: enable JD solver in real arithmetic.

-- PEP: spectrum slicing can now be used with non-hyperbolic problems.
+- PEP: spectrum slicing can now be used with symmetric non-hyperbolic problems.

 - NEP: support for automatic determination of singularities in NLEIGS with the AAA algorithm.